Train With Purpose: Intentional Preparation for the Demands of the Job

 If it is measurable, it is manageable.

-High-performance environments measure what matters—not to chase numbers, but to inform decisions.
+High-performance environments track what matters—not to chase numbers, but to inform decisions.

 Autoregulation sustains progress.

 Understanding stress and measuring output are only the first steps.
-The next is adjusting as needed to optimize performance.
+The next is adjusting training to support performance.

 Autoregulation is the practice of modifying training based on readiness.